gitlabhq/gitlabhq/doc/development/documentation/workflow.md

   - Syntax, typos, and broken links
   - Improvements to the content
   - Accordance to the [docs style guide](styleguide.md)

+## Other documentation updates

+Anyone can contribute a merge request or create an issue for documentation.

+The process for genearl contributions to docs (other than those which arise from release-related feature updates) can be found on the documentation guidelines page under [other documentation contributions](index.md#other-documentation-contributions).

+## Role of Support in GitLab Documentation

+GitLab support engineers are key contributors to GitLab docs.
+They should regularly update docs when handling support cases, where a doc update would enable users to accomplish tasks successfully on their own in the future, preventing problems and the need to contact Support.

+Support and others should use a docs-first approach; rather than directly responding to a customer with a solution, where possible/applicable, first produce an MR for a new or updated doc and then link it in the customer communication / forum reply.
+If the MR can get merged immediately, even better—just link to the live doc instead.

+Generally, support engineers can contribute to docs in the [same way as other non-feature-enhancement docs are contributed](index.md#, but this section contains additional Support-specific tips.

+### Content: what belongs in the docs

+In docs, we share any and all helpful info/processes/tips with customers, but warn them in specific terms about the potential ramifications of any mentioned actions.
+There is no reason to withhold 'risky' steps and store them in another location; simply include them along with the rest of the docs, with all necessary detail including specific warnings and caveats.

+A `Troubleshooting` section in doc pages is part of the default [template](structure.md) for a new page, and can freely be added to any page.

+These guidelines help toward the goal of having every user's search of documentation yield a useful result.

+### Who can merge

+Who can and should merge depends on the type of update.

+- **If a new troubleshooting section/item, minor correction, or other added note/caveat** If known by the author to be accurate or has been reviewed by SME, can be merged by anyone with master permissions (e.g. Support Manager).
+However, requests for technical writer review or assistance are always welcome.

+- **If creating/deleting/moving a page or page subsection, or other larger doc updates**, we require a technical writer review.

+### Other ways to help

+If you have ideas for further documentation resources that would be best considered/handled by technical writers, devs, and other SMEs, please create an issue.

 <!-- TBA: issue and MR description templates as part of the process -->